Adding a new figured bass indication

 Continuation lines are input by adding an '_' (underscore) at the end of the line.
 Each digit of a group can have its own continuation line:

-Continuation lines are drawn for the whole duration of the figured bass group (but currently are not continued on following systems, the same as for lyric continuation lines).
+Continuation lines are drawn for the whole duration of the figured bass group.

 'Extended' continuation lines

 Occasionally, a continuation line has to connect with the continuation line of a following group, when a chord degree has to be kept across two groups.
 Examples (both from J. Boismortier, Pièces de viole, op.
 31, Paris 1730):

 In the first case, each group has its own continuation line; in the second, the continuation line of the first group is carried 'into' the second.

 This can be obtained by entering several (two or more) underscores "__" at the end of the text line of the first group.